ramapriyan912001/tp/docs/UserGuide.md

 * Only full words will be matched e.g. `Dinner` will not match `Dinners`
 * Expenses matching at least one keyword will be returned (i.e. `OR` search). e.g. `Dinner Transportation` will return `Friday dinner`, `Transportation tickets`
-* Expense list of the group will be displayed after the command succeeded.
+* When you use this command, you will be brought to the expense page for the specified group if you are currently viewing a different page.

 Examples:
 * `findexpenses dinner gn/London` returns `dinner` and `Friday dinner` in the group `London`